pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing system configuration.md

 # Retrieve existing system configuration

-You can use the EdgeCmd utility to view the configuration for installed adapters.
+You can use the EdgeCmd utility to view the configuration for each part of the adapter.

-## View components configuration
+## View system configuration

-Complete the following to view the configuration of every installed adapter:
+Complete the following to view the configuration for the system:

 1. Open command line.
 2. Type the following in the command line and press Enter.